Dong-Zhen/PredictingFlightDelays/PredictDelays.md

 ## Problem

 Airlines and passengers in the U.S. are incurring billions of losts annually form flight delays.
-How can Delta decrease these loses for unexpected flight delays from JFK?
+How can Delta decrease these loses for unexpected flight delays?
 <!--more-->